Rushabh-Runwal/article-on-K-Means-Clustering-with-mahalanobis-distance/README.md

 ---

-## **Abstract**
-Effectively applying the K-Means algorithm to datasets with missing values is an important research challenge.
-Traditional methods often separate data imputation and clustering, leading to suboptimal results.
-This project implements and extends the unified K-Means algorithm to incorporate **Mahalanobis distance**, better suited for elliptical clusters.

 Key contributions:
 1. Unified clustering and imputation in one framework.
 2. Replacement of Euclidean distance with Mahalanobis distance for improved accuracy on non-spherical clusters.